 Trustonic Application Protection (TAP) solves these issues by:

-- Giving app developers access to Trusted Execution Environment (TEE) hardware security features on 1.5 billion+ devices (and counting) worldwide.
+- Giving app developers access to Trusted Execution Environment (TEE) hardware security features on over 1.7 billion devices (and counting) worldwide.

 - Securing apps, code, keys and data with leading software protection, based on white box cryptography and advanced code protection technology, on every device.